Best wireless carrier in the U.S. 2025

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-An MVNO, or mobile virtual network operator, is a carrier that provides service by reselling service from one of the big carriers.
-It allows a greater range of plans on the same networks that may work better for you.
-Some of the best MVNOs can offer additional savings with longer terms or even just by cutting out things you don't need, like video service subscriptions.
-You can even get MVNOs that allow advanced features like tethering (hotspot data).
+A Mobile Virtual Network Operator (MVNO) is basically a prepaid wireless carrier that provides cellular service by leasing it from one (or more) of the traditional carriers and reselling it to you.
+This allows for a greater variety of plans on the same networks that may work out better for you.
+Some of the best MVNOs offer additional savings with longer terms, or even by cutting out features you don't need, such as video service subscriptions.
+You can also go for MVNOs that throw in additional features like tethering (hotspot data) with their plans.

-Pick a carrier with plenty of data and coverage in your area
+Choose a carrier offering plenty of data and coverage in your area

-Most Americans will be covered by any of these networks, so the biggest questions are which plans are the best fit for you and how eager are you to get 5G.
-Nationwide 5G is available on all three big carriers, but you'll need a phone that supports it.
-Luckily, most of the best Android phones do.
-Verizon and AT&T are more comfortable charging a premium for service thanks to a good reputation for having a strong network.
-Most of the time, the best choice isn't the cheapest carrier but the one with the best coverage for you.
-Luckily, switching is reasonably easy, and you can even keep your phone number when you do.
+Most of the Americans will be covered by any of the above-mentioned networks, so the biggest questions are: 1) Which plans are the best fit for you? and 2.)
+How eager are you to get 5G access?
+Nationwide 5G is available on all of the three big carriers, but you'll also need a phone that supports it.
+Luckily, most of the best Android phones do so.
+Verizon and AT&T are a bit more comfortable charging a premium for their services, thanks to good reputation for having strong networks.
+Most of the time, however, the best choice isn't the cheapest carrier but the one with the best coverage for you.
+Luckily, switching is reasonably easy, and you can even keep your existing phone number when you do so.

 Patrick Farmer